TRUFAMANIA

 False truffles

-Hypogeous fungi and species resembling true truffles, with photographs and explanations to help distinguish them.
+Hypogeous fungi and species resembling true truffles, with photographs and explanations to help tell them apart.

 See false truffles